What are Net Operating Assets?

-Despite the short-term investment creating income for the company, it is considered “side income” and a non-core asset unrelated to its primary operations.
+Despite the short-term investment creating income for the company, it is considered “side income” and a non-core asset unrelated to its core, recurring operations.

 The value of a company’s operating assets is equal to the sum of all operating assets less the value of all non-operating assets.